KeyboardKit/website/collections/_case-studies/GIF-AI.md

 To allow users to type prompts to generate GIFs directly in the keyboard, the system keyboard can't be used.
 This meant building the entire keyboard from scratch - a daunting task given the intricate details of text input, autocorrection, and multi-language support.

-> "The thought of having to replicate the keyboard by myself quite scared me, with all the intricate details of language and text.
+> The thought of having to replicate the keyboard by myself quite scared me, with all the intricate details of language and text.
 Fortunately KeyboardKit came to the rescue, really the only product on the market that makes this part a bliss.
-It allowed me to focus on other delicate and important details." - Damiaan Twelker
+It allowed me to focus on other delicate and important details.

 Rather than spending months (or years) building a robust keyboard implementation, KeyboardKit provided a production-ready solution that handled all the complexity, to let Damiaan focus on the unique aspects of GIF AI Keyboard.

-> "Seeing everything come together made me very excited to finish the product fast, and within a week I got the first release out."
+> Seeing everything come together made me very excited to finish the product fast, and within a week I got the first release out.

 GIF AI Keyboard shares GIF data between the keyboard extension and the main app, to let users generate images wherever it feels more natural.
 The result is a robust custom iOS keyboard that brings a unique and fun touch to the chat experience.